cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 In essence, pairs trading aims to construct a mean-reverting process by combining price signals that contain drift.
 If such an endeavour is successful, one obtains a statistical arbitrage opportunity.
 A long position initiated at a price well below the mean of the process will generate a positive return when the process will reveret to its mean.
 The opposite is be true for a short position.

 ## 1. Theory
 The mathematics behind pairs trading is known as **cointegration**.
-In the following, I will introduce the necessary tool to understand cointegrated processes.
+In the following, I will introduce the necessary tools to understand cointegrated processes.

 ### VAR(p) processes
 The vector autoregressive model of order $p$, namely VAR(p), is defined as follows: